patuellimalagola/patuellimalagola.github.io/en.md

 ref: home
 ---

-EN
-La Società Agricola Patuelli Malagola di Giuliani Sandra Società Semplice è un'azienda a conduzione familiare costituita nel 1986.
-Da oltre 30 anni e da 3 generazioni, l'azienda conduce terreni agricoli a San Michele e a Santerno-Ammonite, nel ravennate (Emilia-Romagna).

-Tra i nostri prodotti: grano tenero, ceci, piselli, sorgo, erba medica, uva Trebbiano.

-Questo sito è in via di costruzione, [contattateci](/contatti) se desiderate ulteriori informazioni.
+"Società Agricola Patuelli Malagola di Giuliani Sandra Società Semplice" is a family run farm established in 1986.
+For over 30 years, we run two estates in the Ravenna municipality, in Emilia-Romagna.

+We produce wheat, chickpeas, green peas, sorghum, alfaalfa, Trebbiano grapes.

+This website is under construction, please [contact us](/contact) if you require further information.